lorrandavid/ngrx-files/README.md

 # How to use

-1. Right click a fold and select "Scaffold NgRx State Files"
+1. Right click on a folder and select "Scaffold NgRx State Files"
 2. Type a name that will be used as a key for the state and press "Enter"

 # Disclaimer